Teoscar Hernández Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in MLB.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in MLB.

-- The Orioles have a 4.09 team ERA that ranks 14th across all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

 © 2023 Data Skrive.
 All rights reserved.